numpy/numpy/doc/source/reference/simd/build-options.rst

   the features for which optimizations have been generated are shown in the form of several sections with similar properties explained as follows:

   - :enabled:`One or multiple dispatched feature`: The implied CPU features.
   - :enabled:`Flags`: The compiler flags that been used for these features.
   - :enabled:`Extra checks`: Similar to the baseline but for these dispatched features.
   - :enabled:`Detect`: Set of CPU features that need be detected in runtime in order to execute the generated optimizations.
   - The lines that come after the above property and end with a ':' on a separate line, represent the paths of c/c++ sources that define the generated optimizations.

 Runtime Trace
 -------------
-TODO
+To be completed.